wangallen03/wangallen03.github.io/_posts/2020-4-14-markdown_guide.md

 3 dashes make a horizontal line

 ***
-3 asterisks make a THICC horizontal line
+3 asterisks make a horizontal line too

 if you want to use markdown characters like *this*, markdown will interpret them as formatting markers put a backslash before your \* and markdown will render them as regular characters instead